opral/monorepo/packages/README.md

 # Packages

-Inlang is broken into smaller packages.
-We hope that those packages help you extend the ecosystem around Fluent.
+Inlang consists of multiple packages.

+Those packages can be imported by apps as required.

 ## Developing / Contributing / Commands